Movement in and out of Cells

 - 3.

-B.Decreasing the temperature of the surroundings
+C.It increases the temperature of the blood

 Download the worksheet for Movement in and out of Cells - Diffusion to practice offline.
 It includes additional chapter-level practice questions.